pereznetworks/TD-Project9/README.md

     then you are welcome to click on the link below...

+  If you want to get a little background on this project and ...

+    what it took to complete it

+    then continue reading and come back to the link later...

 [README.MD for building and running the TD-Project9/project9-gallery-app](https://github.com/pereznetworks/TD-Project9/tree/master/project9-gallery-app)

 # Project Summary: